pankrator/filefly/README.md

 FileFly is a tiny Golang project that showcases a metadata service that coordinates multiple TCP data servers.
-The metadata server keeps a catalog of files, splits payloads into fixed-size blocks, and distributes blocks across the available data servers.
+The metadata server keeps a catalog of files and returns a plan that explains how a payload should be chunked and which data server should receive each block.
+Separate client-side code is responsible for pushing the blocks to the data servers using that plan.
 Data servers only store opaque block data in-memory.

 The two servers communicate with a minimal JSON protocol that can easily be inspected with tools such as `nc` or `socat`.